 Metals are manipulated to create components we rely on every day.
 Different processes transform billets and sheets of metal into their desired shapes.
-Our cars, laptops, cell phones and kitchen appliances exist because of metal fabrication.
+Our cars, laptops, cell phones, and kitchen appliances exist because of the metal fabrication process.

 Bring Your Idea to Life

-Most manufacturing projects will not go through every fabrication process available.
+Most fabrication projects will not go through every metal fabrication process available.
 For example, producing your components may not require milling or stamping.
 One thing that all projects have in common is design.
 Without a good design, you won’t create a functional part.

 Types of Fabrication Processes

 After finalizing the design, it’s time to begin production.
-What is the process of fabrication?
+What is the fabrication process?
 What types of metalwork will take place?
-Your project may go through several phases or only a few.
+Your fabrication project may go through several phases or only a few.

 Whether you’re producing patio furniture or computer frames, cutting raw material down to size is essential.
-Various methods are used to efficiently cut a given material.
+Various methods are used to cut a given material efficiently.
 Cutting operations remove excess material from the workpiece and give the part its first (but likely not final) shape.

 Popular techniques include laser cutting, sawing and using a punch press.